enkyuan/enkyuan/README.md

 #### About me

 I've been programming since middle school and enjoy building web-based and mobile applications in my spare time.
-Currently I'm studying Computer Science at UT Dallas and focused on learning more complex algorithms and languages such as Go, Rust, and C++.
-My main area of interest is API development and its applications, but I intend to branch out into ML, cloud computing, and operating systems.
+Currently I'm studying Computer Science at UT Dallas and focused on learning more complex algorithms and languages, i.e., Go, Rust, and C++.
+I'm currently building a few full stack development projects and learning system design, low-level computing, and introductory machine learning concepts.

 #### GitHub Stats